JesseAldridge/flask_simple_login/README.md

 The main goal is simplicity.

-These files both contain the code and serve as a demo app.
+As well as containing the code, this repo contains a functioning demo app.